marklagendijk/node-ibood-watcher/README.md

 # node-ibood-watcher
-Simple node script to check ibood.com for new products during a 'hunt'.
+Simple node script for watching ibood.com for new products during a 'hunt'.

 ## Installation and usage
 1. `npm install ibood-watcher`.